How does Nuclear Reaction Work?

 Nuclear Reaction Types

-Bohr in 1936 suggested that nuclear reactions are the two-stage processes.
+Bohr in 1936 suggested that nuclear reactions are two-stage processes.
 The atomic number of the produced nucleus must be the sum of the atomic number of target and projectile atoms.
 The produced nucleus subsequently splits down into new products that are energetically feasible.

 The mass number of the compound nucleus is the sum of the mass numbers of the initial particles and also the sum of the mass numbers of final products in a nuclear reaction.
-But the total atomic masses would not remain constant.
+However, the total atomic masses would not remain constant.

 When the total atomic mass of the products is less than the initial participants of nuclear reactions, energy will be given out.
 It may be calculated from the Einstein equation, E = mc2.